Visible coach online teaching from a stage to build authority

-The traditional visibility advice is broken.
+Generic visibility advice leaves out the operating system.
 “Just be authentic and show up consistently” doesn’t cut it anymore.
-Neither does copying what works for other coaches, because what works for someone with different strengths, audience, and energy will drain you dry.
+Neither does copying what works for other coaches, because what works for someone with different strengths, audience, and capacity can create an unsustainable workload.

 The coaching industry is saturated with generic visibility formulas.
 Post at optimal times.
 Use trending hashtags.
 Go live weekly.
 None of this addresses the real problem: you’re trying to be visible to everyone instead of unmissable to your ideal clients.